 Basic Calculator

-Explore how to implement a basic calculator that evaluates arithmetic expressions containing integers, plus and minus operators, and parentheses.
-Learn to use stacks effectively to parse and compute the result, handle unary minus, and manage operator precedence.
-This lesson helps you understand the stack-based approach to solving expression evaluation problems in coding interviews.
+Understand how to implement a basic calculator that evaluates arithmetic expressions containing integers, plus and minus operators, and parentheses.
+Explore the use of stack data structures to handle operator precedence and expression evaluation in C++.
+This lesson helps you develop a clear approach to parsing and computing valid mathematical expressions.

 Statement